ViralTexts/gtr-clusters/clusters/18570825-sn84020712-HowToMakeWaterColdWithoutIce.md

 of employment two pitchers thus provided, and
 with lids or covers one to contain water for drink
 iug, the other for evaporation, and be can al­
-wuys have a supply of cold water in warm weal
+wuys have a supply of cold water in warm wealh
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ct:batch_ct_algaesoup_ver02:data:sn84022465:00517174518:1857072301:0521/pct:62.123248,49.670581,14.474947,7.748496/!600,600/0/default.jpg"/>
 </td>